Electronic waste is a serious problem in

 to the latest devices can mean another day's work harvesting wires from old

-phones or broken computers.
+phones or broken computers for unethical and sometimes illegal electronics recycling firms.
 Become a child sponsor today and help a vulnerable

 child in India live a more fulfilling life.